 Changes in the difference between short-term and long-term interest rates may also harm our business.
-We generally use shortterm deposits to fund longer-term assets.
+We generally use short-term deposits to fund longer-term assets.
 When interest rates change, assets and liabilities with shorter terms reprice more quickly than those with longer terms, which could have a material adverse effect on our net interest margin.
 During 2022, the Federal Reserve raised the federal funds rate seven times for a cumulative increase of 4.25% and has signaled that it expects not to reduce the federal funds rate in the near-term.
 Prior to 2022, the Federal Reserve had not raised the federal funds rate since December 2018.
 The increase in the federal funds rate could have an adverse effect on our net interest income and profitability.
-If market interest rates continue to rise rapidly, interest rate adjustment caps may also limit increases in the interest resulting from the return to a historically normal interest rate environment could adversely affect our net interest margin.
+If market interest rates continue to rise rapidly, interest rate adjustment caps may also limit increases in the interest rates on adjustable rate loans, which could further reduce our net interest income.
+Further, increased price competition for deposits resulting from the return to a historically normal interest rate environment could adversely affect our net interest margin.